aclevername/aclevername.github.io/source/_posts/Starting-a-new-NeoVim-config-in-2025.md

 Fast forward 4 years later, and the config began to let me down.
 I had some rending bugs that would occur when switching between visual mode.
 I had no clue what was in my setup that was causing this, and decided to crack open the config.
-I quickly realised I had no idea what any of it meant, and that the NeoVim world has moved on a lot since its creation.
+I quickly realized I had no idea what any of it meant, and that the NeoVim world has moved on a lot since its creation.
 It felt like the perfect time to dig into what was in my actual config, and to rewrite it to use the latest plugin manager.